smartsheet-platform/smartsheet-python-sdk/README.md

 When doing so, it is important to remember that Rows start at 1 and Columns start at 0.

+Unless otherwise noted, each of these examples shows both the 2-d list interface and OO interface mechanism to accomplish the stated intent.

 ```
 # Print the value of the top, left-hand Cell of a Sheet:
+print sheet.getRowByRowNumber(1).getCellByIndex(0).value

 print sheet[1][0]

 # Assign "blue" to the top, left-hand Cell of a Sheet:
+sheet.getRowByRowNumber(1).getCellByIndex(0).assign("blue")
+cell = sheet.getRowByRowNumber(1).getCellByIndex(0)
+cell.assign("blue")
 sheet[1][0] = "blue"

-# Save the change, either by saving the Row, which will store any changed
-# Cells on the Row.
+# Save the change, by saving the Row, which stores any changed Cells on the Row.
+# If other Rows have been changed but not saved, they will be lost, because a
+# save of the Sheet invalidates the locally cached Sheet.
+sheet.getRowByRowNumber(1).save()
 sheet[1].save()

 # Or, save the change by saving the specific Cell.
+# This discards any other Cell changes that may have been made on the Row, in
+# addition to any Cell changes made on  other Rows.
+sheet.getRowByRowNumber(1).getCellByIndex(0).save()

+# There is no purely list-oriented way to save a specific Cell instead of the Row
 sheet[1].getCellByIndex(0).save()
 ```